Experts in sustainable packaging

 Design products fit for recycling

 More than just choosing the material, shape and colour of the container, it is important to consider the combination of the whole package - the container/bottle with the cap, the choice of label and the type of glue which can all make the difference between a recyclable item and an unrecyclable one.
 Every single piece has its own importance and has to be chosen for your specific needs.
+We are reviewing and updating our product ranges to be recyclable.

 Icon Use of recycled materials